tsengia/tsengia.github.io/_posts/2022-12-27-two-dimensions.md

 </div>

 ## Playing 2Dimensions
-You can play 2Dimensions from your web browser by clicking on [this link](assets/static/games/2Dimensions/game.html).
+You can play 2Dimensions on your web browser by clicking on [this link](assets/static/games/2Dimensions/game.html).

 The controls are:
 - WASD - Move